 NKJs main stakeholders are the Nordic Council of Ministers, the national research councils and the national ministries responsible for agricultural and food research, as well as Nordic researchers within agriculture, forestry, food and fishery.

-Norway holds the presidency during 2018-2021.
+Iceland holds the presidency during 2022-2025.
 The NKJ Chairmanship rotates between the Nordic countries for a period of four years.
 The members of NKJ are appointed by the Nordic national research councils and ministries responsible for agriculture and food research.